-"I can't even afford to buy my grandchildren presents, as I am always running back and forth to see my son" -Mother "The degrading feeling of shame when a prison officer takes your sons belongings and puts them to the side of the room.
-It makes you feel as if you're a level equal to that of the addict struggling to live"
+"I can't even afford to buy my grandchildren presents, as I am always running back and forth to see my son" -Mother

 It is important that the family give their friends and family a chance to support them.
 The support of a counsellor, social worker, or support group can also be invaluable.